Murder of Betty Shanks

-The murder of Betty Shanks is one of the oldest and most notorious unsolved murder cases in Queensland, Australia.
 On the night of 19 September 1952, Betty Shanks was brutally murdered while walking home in Grange, Brisbane, after getting off a tram.
 Her body was discovered the next morning, leading to Queensland's largest criminal investigation at the time.
-Various theories and false confessions have surfaced over the years, but the case remains Queensland's oldest unsolved murder.
+While various theories and false confessions have surfaced over the years, the case remains Queensland's oldest unsolved murder.

 Overview

 Betty Shanks was a University of Queensland graduate and worked as a public servant for the Commonwealth's Department of Interior.
 She had grown up in the neighbourhood of Grange and continued to live with her parents.

 On the night of 19 September 1952, Shanks attended a night lecture at the State Commercial High School in Brisbane, finishing around 9:00 PM.
 Her lecturer drove her to a tram stop in Windsor, where she boarded a tram to Grange.
 She was last seen alive disembarking at Days Road Terminus in Grange shortly after 9:30 PM.
 From there, she began her 400-meter walk along Thomas Street towards her home on Montpelier Street.

 Shanks' father stayed up waiting for her, and when she did not return home, her parents reported her missing to the local police at 1:30 AM.

 Her violently beaten body was found in the garden of a house on the corner of Carberry and Thomas Streets the next morning at 5:35 AM, by a nearby resident who was a policeman.